lardellin/didactic-bassoon/README.md

 We will be installing *python* and *jupyter-notebook*
   * Linux

-  Depending on your favorite distro run
+  Depending on your favorite distro run on the terminal

   ```bash
   sudo [apt install / yum install / pacman -S ]